Corrosive or encrusting water?

-The total dissolved solids and the temperature increase the corrosive or encrusting tendency given by the combination of the above parameters (pH, hardness and alkalinity).
+The total dissolved solids and the temperature increase the corrosive or encrusting tendency that gives the combination of the previous parameters (pH, hardness and alkalinity).

-One of the most used indices to determine the corrosive or encrusting tendency of a water, is the Langelier Saturation Index (ISL).
+One of the most used indices to determine the corrosive or encrusting tendency of a water is the Langelier Saturation Index (ISL).
 When this has values between -0.5 and 0.5, the water is balanced (the best state of equilibrium occurs when the ISL is 0.0).
-When the ISL is greater than 0.5, the water is very encrusting, and when the ISL is less than -0.5, it is very corrosive.
+When the ISL is greater than 0.5, the water is very fouling, and when the ISL is less than -0.5, it is very corrosive.
 In these last two cases, it is necessary to correct the tendency of the water.
-It is possible to do it in different ways (adding an acid or an alkali, softening, osmotising, decalcalising ...).
+It is possible to do it in various ways (adding an acid or an alkali, softening, osmotizing, decalcalising ...)

 The best is a balanced water, but what affects the treatment equipment the most is an encrusting water.
-This is so, because the internal ones of the same (, resins of ion exchange, membranes reverse osmosis, quartz tubes from UV lamps, etc.) become encrusted and lose their ability to treat water.
+This is so, because their internals (activated carbon, ion exchange resins, reverse osmosis membranes, quartz tubes from UV lamps, etc.) become encrusted and lose their ability to treat water.

 When a softener is installed, it is common for the water to be corrosive.
 Therefore, before doing so, it is necessary that you go to a water technician to avoid this condition.